February 2021 Gwern.net newsletter with links on AI scaling, semaglutide, and ethicist ethics.

 Everything Is Heritable:

-- “Pathfinder: A gamified measure to integrate general cognitive ability into the biological, medical and behavioural sciences”, et al 2021 (not the focus, but the IQ PGS is a slight improvement over et al 2018 due to less phenotype measurement error?)
+“Pathfinder: A gamified measure to integrate general cognitive ability into the biological, medical and behavioral sciences”, et al 2021 (not the focus, but the IQ PGS is a slight improvement over et al 2018 due to less phenotype measurement error?)

 Recent Evolution: